Financial planning tools and services to put you on the path to the future you want

 Early Retirement Healthcare: If you retire before age 65, funding healthcare before you become eligible for Medicare can be expensive.
 Explore 9 ways to cover healthcare for an early retirement.

 Medicare: You are sorely mistaken if you think Medicare will pay for everything.
-According to Fidelity, a 65-year-old couple retiring in 2020 will need an estimated $295,000 to cover health care costs in retirement.
+According to Fidelity, an average retired couple age 65 in 2022 may need approximately $315,000 saved (after tax) to cover health care expenses in retirement.

 Long Term Care: Not everyone will require long term care, but everyone needs a plan for how to pay for it if they do need it.
 Here are 10 alternatives to long term care insurance.